 John X Jones

-mark"While their eagerness to learn and the difficulty that many found in learning were touching.
+"While their eagerness to learn and the difficulty that many found in learning were touching.
 One bright mulatto man particularly worked at his letters for two years, and then could only write his own name; while others learned at once.
 Whenever they had a spare moment, out would come a spelling-book or a primer or Testament, and you would often see a group of heads around one book." (from The Negro's Civil War by James McPherson)

-The 35th U.S.C.T. mustered out of service in June, 1866.
+The 35th U.S.C.T. mustered out of service on 1 June 1866.

 "There have been men who have proposed to me to return to slavery the black warriors of Port Hudson & Olustee to their masters to conciliate the South.
 I should be damned in time & eternity for doing so." - Abraham Lincoln, April 19, 1864 (Collected Works 7: 506-507)